Virus quantification: Focus forming assay (FFA)

-The focus forming assay (FFA) is a variation of the plaque assay, but instead of relying on cell lysis in order to detect plaque formation, the FFA employs immunostaining techniques using fluorescently labeled antibodies specific for a viral antigen to detect infected host cells and infectious virus particles before an actual plaque is formed.
+The focus forming assay (FFA) is a variation of the plaque assay, but instead of depending on cell lysis in order to detect plaque formation, the FFA employs immunostaining techniques using fluorescently labeled antibodies specific for a viral antigen to detect infected host cells and infectious virus particles before an actual plaque is formed.
 The FFA is particularly useful for quantifying classes of viruses that do not lyse the cell membranes, as these viruses would not be amenable to the plaque assay.
 Like the plaque assay, host cell monolayers are infected with various dilutions of the virus sample and allowed to incubate for a relatively brief incubation period (e.g., 24–72 hours) under a semisolid overlay medium that restricts the spread of infectious virus, creating localized clusters (foci) of infected cells.
 Plates are subsequently probed with fluorescently labeled antibodies against a viral antigen, and fluorescence microscopy is used to count and quantify the number of foci.
-The FFA method typically yields results in less time than plaque or fifty-percent-tissue-culture-infective-dose (TCID50) assays, but it can be more expensive in terms of required reagents and equipment.
+The FFA method typically yields results in less time than plaque assays or fifty-percent-tissue-culture-infective-dose (TCID50) assays (see below), but it can be more expensive in terms of required reagents and equipment.
 Assay completion time is also dependent on the size of area that the user is counting.
 A larger area will require more time but can provide a more accurate representation of the sample.
 Results of the FFA are expressed as focus forming units per milliliter, or FFU/mL.

-Endpoint dilution assay
+TCID50 endpoint dilution assay

-The TCID50 (50% Tissue Culture Infectious Dose) assay is the measure of infectious virus titer.
-This endpoint dilution assay quantifies the amount of virus required to kill 50% of infected hosts or to produce a cytopathic effect in 50% of inoculated tissue culture cells.
-This assay may be more common in clinical research applications where the lethal dose of virus must be determined or if the virus does not form plaques.
+The TCID50 (50% tissue culture infectious dose) assay is the measure of infectious virus titer.
+This endpoint dilution assay quantifies the amount of virus required to infect 50% of infected hosts or to produce a cytopathic effect in 50% of inoculated tissue culture samples.
+This assay may be more common in clinical research applications where the lethal dose of the virus must be determined or if the virus does not form plaques.
 When used in the context of tissue culture, host cells are plated and serial dilutions of the virus are added.
 After incubation, the percentage of cell death (i.e. infected cells) is manually observed and recorded for each virus dilution, and results are used to mathematically calculate a TCID50 result.
 Due to distinct differences in assay methods and principles, TCID50 and pfu/mL or other infectivity assay results are not equivalent.
 This method can take up to a week due to cell infectivity time.

 Two methods commonly used to calculate TCID50 (can also be used to calculate other types of 50% endpoint such EC50, IC50, and LD50) are: